hpcc-systems/DataPatterns/README.md

                                  records, if the optional sampleSize argument
-                                 was provided with a value less than 100 fill_count              The number of rec_count records containing non-nil values
-         fill_rate               The percentage of rec_count records containing non-nil values; a 'nil value' is an empty string or a numeric zero; note that BOOLEAN attributes are always counted as filled,
-                                 regardless of their value; also, fixed-length
+                                 was provided with a value less than 100 fill_count              The number of rec_count records containing non-nil values; a 'nil value' is an empty string, a numeric zero, or an empty SET; note that BOOLEAN attributes are always counted as filled, regardless of their value; also,
-                                 DATA attributes (e.g. DATA10) are also counted as filled, given their typical function of holding data blobs
+                                 fixed-length DATA attributes (e.g. DATA10) are
+                                 also counted as filled, given their typical function of holding data blobs
+         fill_rate               The percentage of rec_count records containing non-nil values; this is basically
+                                 fill_count / rec_count * 100
          cardinality             The number of unique, non-nil values within the attribute
          cardinality_breakdown   For those attributes with a low number of